juleannynavas/AWS-static-website-amazon-ec2-with-apache/README.md

-# AWS Deploy a Static Websiteon Amazon EC2 with Apache #
+# AWS Deploy a Static Website on Amazon EC2 with Apache #

 ## Project Description